webboty/Dexter-Wiki/Dexter-Serial-Peripherals.md

 ````
 Press Ctrl+Z to exit.

-Next, we want to use the "serial" functions in the "job engine" (dde on Dexter) but there have been issues which require a little hacking depending on the version you have:<br>
+Next, we want to use the "serial" functions in the ["job engine"; DDE on Dexter)](DDE#job-engine-on-dexter) but there have been issues which require a little hacking depending on the version you have:<br>
 https://github.com/HaddingtonDynamics/Dexter/issues/60#issuecomment-605376411